pirey/seabird/README.md

 - high-contrast hues were adjusted by lowering saturation by ⅓
 - low-contrast hues were adjusted by lowering value by ⅓

-Finally, colours that fell just short of ISO compliance (3:1 contrast ratio) were tweaked to meet the standard.
+Following this, some colours fell just short of ISO compliance (3:1 contrast ratio), and so were tweaked to meet the standard.

 seagull accent colour                                                         | hex      | contrast ratio\* | hue ° | saturation % | value %
 ------------------------------------------------------------------------------|----------|------------------|-------|--------------|--------